LawrenceMiao/NoteVision/docs/sherry-docs/README.md

 # Note Vision Documentation - Sherry Lin
- This file documents my learning process while working on NoteVision.
+ This file documents my learning process and my contributions while working on NoteVision.

 Note Vision is an AI tool designed to help enable musicians and composers to transform physical sheet music to a MIDI file.

 ## Introduction to Neural Networks and Deep Learning